 Lead Mines at Van Stadens

-While they awaited the arrival of the wagons, Lichtenstein undertook an excursion to the fabled lead mines on the farm of one Christian Vogel on the banks of Van Stadens River.
+While they awaited the arrival of the wagons, Lichtenstein undertook an excursion to the fabled lead mines on the farm of one Christian Vogel on the banks of the Van Stadens River.
 The residence itself was in ruins but here they encountered an old slave of Vogel who was dutifully guarding his employer’s cattle.

 Arrival in Algoa Bay